scalawithcats/scala-with-cats/src/raw/type-classes/equal.md

 (Some(1) : Option[Int]) === (None : Option[Int])
 ```

-We can do this in a friendlier fashion using special `Option` syntax from `cas.syntax.option`:
+We can do this in a friendlier fashion using special `Option` syntax from `cats.syntax.option`:

 ```tut:book
 import cats.syntax.option._